-Article 1.4 mentions that students holding a Bachelor degree in Physics from a Dutch university can be admitted to the programme with a homologation programme of at most 6 credits.
-If a homologation module is assigned, a maximum of 6EC can be incorporated in the Master programme in the R&D orientation.
+Article 1 states that students can be admitted to the programme with a compulsory homologation programme.
+If homologation modules are assigned, a maximum of 6 EC can be incorporated in the Master programme in the R&D orientation (see article 5.2.1.c).